 - Maintain well-designed and sustainable test architecture

-- Optimize the testing process
+- Optimize the software testing process

 - Identify technologies and tools aligning with business goals and company infrastructure

-How to Build Quality in Testing Teams
+How to Build Quality in Software Testing Teams

 There are lots of ways through which you can build quality in the software development process innately.
 First of all, a healthy relationship among the team fosters an association between QA and development.
 It is also a great way to break down silos between the two groups.
-Testers can get better advice and input with the help of scrum masters.
+QA Software Testers can get better advice and input with the help of scrum masters.

 When there is a team, the team members likely get questions on redesigning, focus shifting, planning, risk calculation, sprinting, or test validation.